-There are some local dishes and snacks unique to Mauritius most of which you can taste by visiting local street vendors, so if you have the opportunity and you are game, definitely try them.
+There are some local dishes and snacks unique to Mauritius most of which you can taste by visiting local street vendors, I highly recommend that you do as these are the most authentic flavours you will try.
 These include boiled peanuts that are mostly sold on the beach, pineapple that has been marinated in salt, chilli and tamarind, gateau piment or chilli bites – the Mauritian version of falafels, dhal puris, faratas and rotis (my favourite).

 Here are some of my favourite places to eat in Mauritius:

 If you want an authentic Mauritian foodie experience it’s worth doing one of many of Taste Buddies tours that show you around some of the best street food and local restaurants on the island.